vasuadari/shorter/README.md

 ## Usage

   For example, if you have a User model with `users` as it's table name.
-You'll do as below to fetch it from the database with `id` column.
+You'll follow rails way to fetch a record from database as below.

   ```
   user = User.where(id: 1).first
   ```

-  Using this gem, you can query it like this
+  But using this gem, you can query it by just doing

   ```
-  1.users
+  1.user or 1.users
   ```

 ## License